 Translations itself is a difficult task since translating from one language to another requires linguistic equivalents for concepts, which some languages might lack.
-Scientific and technical translation field makes translation even more complex since translation is not only required for the syntactic structures, but all the technicalities needs to be maintained throughout the translation.
+Scientific and technical translation field makes translation even more complex since the translation is not only required for the syntactic structures, but all the technicalities need to be maintained throughout the translation.
 Sometimes, things get worse when meanings of some words are even not available in bi-linguistic dictionaries.

 In cases, where relevant words are difficult to found out, it is advised to use automated translation tools to create and store personal or shared translation memories (such as through CAT tools), or use of Cross Lingual Information Retrieval (CLIR) system to provide the comparable corresponding words from the bilingual dictionaries.
 A translator must pay all of his/her devotion and attention towards the patent details to avoid missing crucial technical aspects and to assure that no factual errors are left behind.

 Scientific And Technical Translation Is A Bit Tricky For Translators!

 Being clear about the technicalities does not mean its presentation to be less resourceful and insightful.
 Accuracy and precision in both understanding and presenting the details are must for a good insightful patent translation.
 Scientific and legal translation is difficult for translators and requires a significant amount of focus on the following aspects: